• Skip to primary navigation

 Step 2: Heat the egg whites and sugar

-I highly recommend using a stand mixer with the metal bowl for this recipe.
+I highly recommend using a stand mixer with a metal bowl for this recipe.

 Glass bowls retain heat longer.
 This will increase the amount of time needed to let the meringue cool down.